This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Along with a few curious arty objects along the way and graffiti galore, it should also be noted there is some crime on the Greenway and is best avoided at night.
 Quite a few cyclists have been robbed along the Greenway in the dark winter months so it is best to visit during the daytime.

-Other east London blog posts
+Other London and Essex blog posts you might like

 - Best things to do in Shoreditch, east London

 - London breweries – best brewery taprooms + map